Why Book Dr. Kent Moors?

-In May of 2013, Dr. Moors was named Executive Chair of the Global Energy Symposium (GES).
-A major initiative involving some of the world’s leading energy experts, GES will oversee high-profile analyses and policy recommendations to governments and agencies worldwide.
+Dr. Kent Moors is the Executive Chair of the Energy Capital Research Group.
+In addition to a range of energy market evaluation services, Baltimore-based ECRG incorporates a major initiative created by Dr. Moors and involving some of the world’s leading energy experts to oversee high-profile analyses and policy recommendations to governments and agencies worldwide.

-An internationally recognized expert in oil and gas policy/finance and risk assessment, Dr. Moors is also president of ASIDA, Inc., a global oil and gas consulting firm, executive managing partner of Risk Management Associates, International, LLP, an international management advisory and training service, and partner in Warsaw-based United Gas Services (UGS), a provider of technical, advisory and management services to the Polish and European shale gas industries.
+An internationally recognized expert in oil and gas policy/finance and risk assessment, Dr. Moors is also president of Pittsburgh and Fort Lauderdale-based ASIDA, Inc., a global oil and gas consulting firm, and has served as executive managing partner of Risk Management Associates, International, LLP, an international management advisory and training service, and partner in Warsaw-based United Gas Services (UGS), a provider of technical, advisory and management services to the Polish and European shale gas industries.

-He currently serves on the U.S. Department of State (DOS) task force providing oil policy advisories to developing nations worldwide and the DOS Unconventional Gas Technical Engagement Program (UGTEP).
+He has served for the past decade on the U.S. Department of State (DOS) task force providing oil policy advisories to developing nations worldwide and the DOS Unconventional Gas Technical Engagement Program (UGTEP).

 In addition to conventional oil and gas, he has advised shale gas, coal bed methane, tight gas, tight/shale oil and oil sands projects in the Marcellus, Barnett, Haynesville, Woodford, Fayetteville, Utica, Eagle Ford, Powder River, Piceance and Monterey basins in the U.S., the Athabasca, Alberta Bakken, Horn River and Montney basins in Canada, and unconventional gas/oil projects in Mexico, Poland, Australia and North Africa.
 Dr. Moors also has experience in developing both project structures and finance for MLPs, LNG import/export, syndicated loan packages and tanker holding ventures.
 His clients have included six of the world’s top ten oil companies along with leading oil and natural gas producers throughout Russia, the Caspian Basin, the Persian Gulf, Africa, Europe, as well as North and South America.

-Dr. Moors has appeared over 2,000 times as a featured television, radio and media commentator in North America, Europe and Russia—including ABC, BBC, Bloomberg TV, Canadian CBC, CBS, Chinese CCTV, CNBC, CNN, Fox Business Network, NBC and Russian RTV.
+Dr. Moors has appeared over 2,600 times as a featured television, radio and media commentator in North America, Europe and Russia—including ABC, BBC, Bloomberg TV, Canadian CBC, CBS, Chinese CGTN, CNBC, CNN, Fox Business Network, NBC and Russian RTV.

-A prolific writer and lecturer, his over 2,200 professional/market publications and over 550 private/public sector presentations and workshops have appeared in 47 countries.
-John Wiley & Sons released his The Vega Factor: Oil Volatility and the Next Global Crisis in May 2011.
+A prolific writer and lecturer, his over 3,400 professional/market publications and over 800 private/public sector presentations and workshops have appeared in 47 countries.
+John Wiley & Sons released his The Vega Factor: Oil Volatility and the Next Global Crisis.
 He has completed his next volume – Crude Pressure: Oil, Sanctions and the Crisis with Iran.

 Dr. Moors is particularly known among public and private sector policy makers for providing targeted political, market and risk assessments in crises or rapidly changing environments.
-Until revisions in U.S. policy, he was slated to be the deputy director of the Iraq Reconstruction Management Office (IRMO) in Baghdad.
-Dr. Moors began his professional career in counter intelligence.
+He began his professional career in counter-intelligence.
+Until revisions in U.S. policy, Dr. Moors was slated to be the deputy director of the Iraq Reconstruction Management Office (IRMO) in Baghdad.
 His first degree (at age 16) was a B.S. in theoretical physics.
 Subsequent A.B., M.A. and Ph.D. degrees were obtained in political science and public policy.